brando1607/habitBuilder/README.md

 ## Why I Built This

-Backend development is my strongest suit, so I will focus on creating a robust backend first.
-Once completed, I’ll develop the best frontend I can to deliver an engaging user experience.
+Backend development is my strongest suit, so I wanted to build something that would be big enough to allow me to learn different technologies, strategies and architecture patterns.

 ## Core Features